HTTP-RPC/Kilo/README.md

     @Template("tree.html")
     public Map<String, Object> getTree() { ... }

-A simple template for generating a HTML representation of the tree (_tree.html_) might looks like this:
+A simple template for generating an HTML representation of the tree (_tree.html_) might looks like this:

     <html>
     <body>